Rain drops on glass in 3ds max and Particle Flow

 2) Particles - here we add our particle system.

-Before visualization, do not forget to apply separate material for drops.
+Before 3D Rendering, do not forget to apply separate material for drops.
 I made a regular refractive material with an IOR of 1.33 (water coefficient at a temperature of 0 to 20 degrees).

 For the picture in the header, I used 5 particle systems.
 One for simulating condensate is very small drops, the other for large and medium drops.
 All systems used different masks, for a more interesting and reliable picture.